Providing Abortions in the Deep South as a Christian

 There are pockets where people never even have options presented to them.
 They may differ by geographic locality, by race and ethnicity.
 But when you have the perfect storm of poverty and isolation and a high degree of religiosity, I would bet if you were interviewing young women in the Mississippi delta ... that you would see the same thing.

 When they have a positive pregnancy test, [it’s] like, “So when are you gonna enroll in prenatal care?”
-There's no sense of that there's anything else to do.
-They weren't even apprised of the fact that three hours away they could have gone to a clinic to have an abortion or an adoption because the delta is primarily poor, indigent, African-American women.
-The most un-adoptable babies around, with exceptions of a few, are black babies.
-So, there really are no options other than, you become pregnant, you're going to continue this pregnancy even at the peril of your health.
-And you're gonna have a baby and you're living in abject poverty and that's going to be intensified by you having more mouths to feed.
+There’s no sense of that there’s anything else to do.
+They weren’t even apprised of the fact that three hours away they could have gone to a clinic to have an abortion or an adoption because the delta is primarily poor, indigent, African American women.
+The most unadoptable babies around, with exceptions of a few, are black babies.
+So, there really are no options other than, you become pregnant, you’re going to continue this pregnancy even at the peril of your health.
+And you’re gonna have a baby and you’re living in abject poverty and that’s going to be intensified by you having more mouths to feed.

 Khazan: Something a lot of people who struggle with the issue of abortion wonder about, I think, is the question of adoption.
 As in, “why can’t these women just give their babies up for adoption?”
 What do you say to that argument?